-AI video podcast: turn audio into polished video
+AI video podcast: Turn audio into polished video

 Yes.
 The output is a standard video file you can upload directly to YouTube, embed on your website, or share across social platforms.

 Any topic that benefits from a conversational format works well: industry trends, product walkthroughs, news commentary, how-to guides, interview-style Q&As, and educational deep dives.
-The two-speaker format makes dense or technical subjects easier to follow by breaking information into a natural back-and-forth exchange.
+The two-speaker format makes dense or technical subjects more accessible by breaking information into a natural back-and-forth exchange.

 Can I publish directly to YouTube or social media platforms?